1-vn/OneVNBrowser/Privacy.md

 ## Disclaimer

-Yuzu browser is created with the intention of providing a more efficient way of surfing the internet.
-There is no security threat associated with the operations and utilization of Yuzu Browser.
+OneVN browser is created with the intention of providing a more efficient way of surfing the internet.
+There is no security threat associated with the operations and utilization of OneVN Browser.
 You may, however, decide to surf through websites that are forbidden in your country or, locale and this may lead to legal cases.
 The developer will not be held accountable for how you decide to use this software and for contents you decide to browse using the software.

 ---

 ## Contact

 Contributions to this project are welcomed.
 Contributions, suggestions or bug reports and fixes can be made by opening an issue or creating pull requests.
-Read the contributor's guidelines [here](https://github.com/hazuki0x0/YuzuBrowser/blob/dev/README.md#contributing) to get started.
+Read the contributor's guidelines [here](https://github.com/hazuki0x0/OneVNBrowser/blob/dev/README.md#contributing) to get started.
-If you wish to contact the developer directly to share an idea, to request a feature or to make further inquiries about the functionalities and operations of the Yuzu Browser software or, you have any questions regarding this Privacy Policy or, the practices of this software, please contact the developer by opening an [issue](https://github.com/hazuki0x0/YuzuBrowser/issues/new) on Github.
+If you wish to contact the developer directly to share an idea, to request a feature or to make further inquiries about the functionalities and operations of the OneVN Browser software or, you have any questions regarding this Privacy Policy or, the practices of this software, please contact the developer by opening an [issue](https://github.com/hazuki0x0/OneVNBrowser/issues/new) on Github.